dylanmckay/protocol/README.md

 Easy protocol definitions in Rust.

-This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream. `macro_rules` macros also exist which can be used to define sendable/receivable types too.
+This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream.

 Networking is built-in, with special support for TCP and UDP.